GSA/digitalgov.gov/content/news/2024/09/2024-09-05-the-beauty-of-hallway-testing-how-we-implemented-state-and-offshore-region-navigation-pages.md

 source_url: https://blog-nrrd.doi.gov/hallway-study-state-offshore-navigation/
 source: doi-revenuedata
 date: 2024-09-03 00:00:00 -0500
-title: The beauty of hallway testing How we implemented state and offshore region navigation pages
+title: "The beauty of hallway testing: How we implemented state and offshore region navigation pages"
 deck: User feedback is key to creating great digital products, but limited resources can hinder research efforts.
 Hallway testing provides a quick, effective solution.
 By conducting informal interviews, the team gathered